Let’s cut right to the chase – Matt Stafford is a mediocre quarterback on his very best day.

 The first postseason move The Lions made was to fire offensive coordinator Jim Bob Cooter, and the reality is Cooter’s firing will be tantamount to putting a band-aid on a corpse.
 At the end of the day, even the best offensive coordinator in the world cannot improve Stafford beyond a b-level QB, and any great offensive coordinator knows joining The Lions is a direct path to the unemployment line within three years.

 This brings us back to Matt Patricia, who is effectively caught between a rock and Matt Stafford, or as a friend of mine calls him, Pat Statfford, considering he and his fans cling to stat patting to justify a career filled with stacks upon stacks of disappointing seasons.
-Stafford has solid personal numbers on paper, but also carries with him a proven track record of consistently throwing game losing picks, and the embarrassment of his two losing playoff efforts.
+Stafford has solid personal numbers on paper, but also carries with him a proven track record of consistently throwing game losing picks, and the embarrassment of his three losing playoff efforts.
 He might send your fantasy numbers north, but he’s never actually won the north, and it remains doubtful he ever will.

 Stafford defenders will blame coaching or a weak offensive line when it comes to diagnosing The Lions’ problems, but Eric Ebron is tearing it up in Indy after a subpar run in Detroit, Jim Caldwell, Jim Schwartz and Matt Patricia are Super Bowl winning coaches, and many quarterbacks have had far greater success than Stafford when paired with mediocre offensive lines.
 Besides, The Lions cannot afford to build up an offensive line considering Stafford has pocketed the entire team’s salary.
 Simply put, when Stafford signed his contact extension with The Lions, it made him the highest paid player in the NFL at the time.
 On what planet does Matt Stafford belong making more money than Aaron Rodgers, Tom Brady, or even the Cleveland Browns’ waterboy?